UVA Logo

 Each individual involved in proposal or budget development and/or the management of sponsored activities is responsible for adhering to sponsor requirements as well as applicable University policies and procedures.
 Specifically:

-• Working with unit administrators to accurately schedule and record effort commitments and associated costs (directly charged to sponsored projects or cost sharing) in the University’s financial system of record; and
+• Working with unit administrators to accurately schedule and record effort commitments and associated costs (directly charged to sponsored projects or cost sharing) in the University’s financial system of record.

 • Responding to any questions posed by reviewers (i.e., unit research administrators, department chairs/division heads, the Office of Sponsored Programs, and the Office of Financial Planning and Analysis) regarding cost share commitments.

-• Reviewing for and advising faculty on the inclusion of cost sharing commitments in federal and federal flow-through sponsored research program activities, as appropriate; and
+• Reviewing for and advising faculty on the inclusion of cost sharing commitments in federal and federal flow-through sponsored research program activities, as appropriate.

 • Assisting the PIs in managing and tracking cost sharing commitments through the financial system.

-• Maintaining effective practices within the department/division to identify and capture cost sharing commitments made in a proposal and approve using University resources to support such binding commitments; and
+• Maintaining effective practices within the department/division to identify and capture cost sharing commitments made in a proposal and approve using University resources to support such binding commitments.

 • Reviewing effort commitments on proposals to confirm reasonableness of proposed effort and raise concerns when salaries to support effort are not charged to the sponsored project.

-• Conducting periodic reviews of cost sharing expenses to support fulfillment of cost share obligations to sponsors; and
+• Conducting periodic reviews of cost sharing expenses to support fulfillment of cost share obligations to sponsors.

 • Submitting cost sharing reports to sponsors when required.